vgaisset/CppErr/README.md

 =============== 2 errors shown
 ```

-Please note that you can specify namespaces where your error types are created using the **ERR_CLASS_NS** and **ERR_DECL_NS** macros.
+Please note that you can specify namespaces of where your error types are created using the **ERR_CLASS_NS** and **ERR_DECL_NS** macros.
 Namespaces are important to avoid clash when checking error type for two error types with the same name.
 When there is a namespace specified, it's taken in account when creating the error type's id.

 For more advanced examples check [here](https://github.com/vgaisset/CppErr/tree/master/examples).